 A&F is available to play online.

-Overall, A&F consists of two main components; (1) the underlying model(s) describing the wild grazing animal (“resource”) population dynamics, the observation of this population, and farmer actions, all implemented using the GMSE framework as described below; and (2) the game interface for the underlying model, which allows the player to set management actions (specifically, costs for farner actions) that would otherwise be determined by the management model in the default GMSE set up.
+Overall, A&F consists of two main components; (1) the underlying model(s) describing the wild grazing animal (“resource”) population dynamics, the observation of this population, and farmer actions, all implemented using the GMSE framework as described below; and (2) the game interface for the underlying model, which allows the player to set management actions (specifically, costs for farmer actions) that would otherwise be determined by the management model in the default GMSE set up.

 Underlying model: GMSE